Matrix Means and a Novel High-Dimensional Shrinkage Phenomenon: Introduction

 The most direct approach to estimating the underlying population mean from a sample of matrices is to take the arithmetic (sample) mean, perhaps with some regularization to ensure the stability of the resulting estimate.
-The arithmetic matrix mean is the mean with respect to Euclidean geometry on the space of matrices, which is often not the most suitable geometry for a matrix model.
-A simple example can be found in our recent work \cite{LevLodLev2019}, where we showed that in the problem of estimating a low-rank expectation of a collection of independent random matrices with different variances, a weighted average improves upon the na\"ive arithmetic matrix mean.
-Somewhat surprisingly in light of the rich geometry of matrices, fairly little attention has been paid in the literature to the use of other matrix geometries and their associated means.
-An exception is work by Schwartzman \cite{Schwartzman2016}, who argued for using the intrinsic geometry of the positive definite cone \cite{Bhatia2006} in the problem of covariance estimation, since the covariance matrix has to be positive (semi-)definite, and showed that a mean with respect to this different matrix geometry can, under certain models, yield an appreciably better estimate.
-Recent work has considered Fr\'{e}chet means in the context of multiple-network analysis \cite{LunOlhWol2019}.
-Continuing in this vein, the goal of the current work is to better understand the sampling distribution of matrix means other than the arithmetic mean under different matrix geometries.
+The arithmetic matrix mean is the mean with respect to Euclidean geometry on the space of matrices, which is often not the most suitable average for a given matrix model.
+A simple example can be found in our recent work \cite{LevLodLev2019}, where we showed that in the problem of estimating a low-rank expectation of a collection of independent random matrices with different variances, a weighted average improves upon the na\"ive arithmetic matrix mean, analogously to the scalar analogue, in which a weighted average can improve upon the unweighted mean in the presence of heterogeneous variances.
+Somewhat surprisingly in light of the rich geometry of matrices, fairly little attention has been paid in the literature to other matrix geometries and their associated means.
+An exception is work by Schwartzman \cite{Schwartzman2016}, who argued for using the intrinsic geometry of the positive definite cone \cite{Bhatia2006} in the problem of covariance estimation, and showed that a mean with respect to this different matrix geometry can, under certain models, yield an appreciably better estimate.
+Recent work has also considered Fr\'{e}chet means in the context of multiple-network analysis \cite{LunOlhWol2019}.
+Continuing in this vein, the current work aims to better understand the sampling distribution of matrix means other than the arithmetic mean under different matrix geometries.